Salmon Wellington is an elegant and impressive dish. And believe it or not, it is actually very easy to make!

 Ingredients

-- 1 1-pound box frozen puff pastry sheets - thawed according to package directions
+- 1 (1-pound) box frozen puff pastry sheets - thawed according to package directions

 - 2 tablespoons unsalted butter

-- 1 medium yellow onion, finely diced
+- 1 small yellow onion, finely diced

-- 4 garlic cloves, finely minced
+- 4 cloves garlic, finely minced

-- ¼ cup white wine
+- ¼ cup white wine - optional

 - 4 ounces cream cheese